elineasmit/elineasmit/about.md

 As a pianist, I debuted with the second piano concerto of Shostakovich in Antwerp with the Flemish Symphonic Orchestra.

-I picked up a new hobby in Australia, so when I am not focusing on research, I like to race my bike.
+I picked up a new hobby in Australia, so when I am not focusing on research, I like to ride my bike.

 I am always interested in new thoughts/ideas/collaborations, so feel free to get in touch!